wangcaidao/Chaos-Prediction-Different-Methods-and-Models/README.md

 ## Usage:
 1. **Prepare Time Series Data**:
    Use the Rossler/Lorenz/MG/Ikeda_generator.m scripts under `/data` to generate time series, or use your own prepared time series.
 Ensure the variable name is `u` and the shape is `(time_steps x feature_dim)`.
-Save the data in the `Time Series` folder.
+Save the data in `data/Time Series`.

 2. **Create Training and Testing Datasets for Different Methods**:
    Use the `gen_dataset_XXX.m` scripts under `/data` to generate datasets for different methods.
 After running, three files will be created: the training dataset, short-term testing dataset, and long-term testing dataset (except for `gen_dataset_onestep`).
-The generated datasets are saved in `.mat` format in the `Datasets` folder.
+The generated datasets are saved in `.mat` format in `/data/Datasets`.

 3. **Train Deep Learning Models**:
    Use the `train_XXX.py` scripts in the root directory to train models using different methods.
 You can modify the model used by changing the `model` variable in the code.
 Ensure that the `in_dim` and `out_dim` defined in the model match the input and output dimensions.
 To train the model, set `i=1` in the main function.
 We use `/configs/XXX/train.yaml` to set various hyperparameters.